Elaina-Official/AI-Learning-Notes/Machine Learning/Part2 Advanced Learning Algorithms.md

 $$
 The larger the value of $F_1$, the precision and recall of the model are approximately balanced.

+We can also draw a precision-recall diagram and choose a suitable threshold for the model.

 ## Week 3

+### Decision Trees

+#### Decision Tree Model

+A decision tree is a supervised learning algorithm used for both classification and regression tasks.
+It works by **splitting the data into subsets based on feature values**, creating a tree-like structure where each internal node represents a feature attribute, each branch represents a possible value of that feature, and each leaf node represents a final decision or prediction.

+The process of building a decision tree involves selecting the best feature to split the data at each step to reduce uncertainty , and then recursively constructing subtrees for the resulting subsets until certain stopping criteria are met.
+#### Learning Process

+When building a decision tree, we should maximize the purity(or minimize the impurity) to choose what feature to split on at each node.
+This means that the samples in each subset either belong to the same category as much as possible, or their target values are as similar as possible.

+To build a useful model, we also need to limit the depth of the tree, or it may cause the overfitting.
+Here are some situations that we need to stop splitting.

+- When a node is 100% one class

+- When splitting a node will result in the tree exceeding a maximum depth

+- When improvements in purity score are below a threshold

+- When number of examples in a node is below a threshold

+#### Measuring Purity

+Entropy is a measure of the impurity of a set of data.
+Let
+$$
+p_1 = \text{fraction of examples that are cats} \\
+p_0 = 1 - p_1
+$$
+Then the extropy function is
+$$
+\begin{aligned}
+H(p_1) &= -p_1\log_2(p_1) - p_0\log_2(p_0) \\
+&= -p_1\log_2(p_1) - (1-p_1)\log_2(1-p_1) \\
+\end{aligned}
+$$
+Specially, we define $0\log(0)=0$.

+#### Choosing a Split

+For a node in decision tree, we use

+- $p_1^{root}$ as the proportion of target in root node samples
+- $p_1^{left}$ as the proportion of target in left child node samples
+- $p_1^{right}$ as the proportion of target in right child node samples
+- $w^{left}$ as the proportion of left child node samples in root node samples
+- $w^{right}$ as the proportion of right child node samples in root node samples

+And the **information gain** is
+$$
+H(p_1^{root}) - \left(w^{left}H(p_1^{left}) + w^{right}H(p_1^{right})\right)
+$$
+The greater the information gain, the more suitable it is as a splitting feature in the decision tree.

+#### Splitting on a Continuous variable

+For a continuous variable, we need to sort the values, then calculate information gain for each potential split point and select the best split point.
+The best split point has the maximum information gain.

 ## Week 4